-The traditional key-scale correspondences of the Tree of Life are continued in our new Tarot designs so that the deck is suitable for practical magick, meditation and divination.
-The primary aim of the Egyptian Tarot of Thelema is to assist in returning Thelema and the Book of the Law to its lawful custodians.
+The primary aim of the Egyptian Tarot of Thelema, therefore, is to assist in returning Thelema and the Book of the Law to its original custodians.

 Egyptian Tarot Deck

 These images may be viewed at full size by clicking on them.
 The first Tarot card to be created was that which symbolises the Capricorn Solstice and 26th path, traditionally titled ‘The Devil XV’.
 The Egyptian Tarot of Thelema Atu is titled Set XV and depicts the Egyptian god, ‘First before the Gods’.

 Set is here depicted as God of the South, wielding the was sceptre of priestly authority in his left hand and the Ankh of Life in his right hand.
 His colour is black, his nemyss and apron of blue-black and indigo.
 His ornaments, sceptre and ankh are black, gold and grey as according to the Key-Scale colours of the 26th path and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
 His peculiar ass-head with truncated ears has caused much bafflement.
 Some have thought he was modelled on a creature that has long been extinct.
 Whether this is true or not, Set is certainly among the most ancient of gods.
 Like Sokar, Lord of the Necropolis, Set is older even than the Pyramids.
 Perhaps he is as old as the vast wilderness of the desert itself.